 We can confidently say that, in ancient times, most schools were based on religious values.
 In recent times, the purpose and way of education have changed.
 According to an article published in Forbes, education and technology are evolving together.
 Schools and universities have started adopting more technology to teach various things.

-Distance education and e-learning are already in trend, allowing students to study without being physically available in a school.
+Distance education and e-learning are already trending, allowing students to study without being physically available in a school.
 Unfortunately, there are many challenges to this modern education system, causing threats for students and educators.

 Educational institutions house extensive, sensitive personal data regarding their students, encompassing academic records and financial details.
 As a result, safeguarding this information from unauthorized access and misuse became a primary obligation for the education sector.

-So, tag along, as this article will discuss some significant challenges of the modern education system and determine how identity verification can help education providers cope.
+So, tag along, as this article will discuss some significant challenges of the modern education system and determine how identity verification can help enhance the e-learning landscape though secure onboarding practices and fraud prevention measures.

 The Main Challenges of the Modern Education Sector